While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 You can’t work the digital room, so to speak, because you’re not there.

-This inability to instantly field questions (WebinarNinja lets attendees submit questions during an automated webinar; you just have to answer them later), or otherwise improvise based on attendee behavior, is where automated webinars fall short of the live experience.
+This inability to instantly field questions (WebinarNinja lets attendees submit questions during an automated webinar; you just have to answer them later), or otherwise improvise, is where automated webinars fall short of the live experience.

 That’s why it’s so crucial to record a video that’s specifically for automation, that acknowledges the fact that you’re not really “there.”

 That means no repacking old live webinars, and no “how’s the weather there” live-style banter.
-Again, our upcoming 30 Day Automated Webinar Challenge addresses how to film for automation, so you get the most conversions possible.
+Our 30 Day Automated Webinar Challenge addresses how to film for automation, so you get the most conversions possible.

 Remember, the registration and attendee numbers are statistically higher for automated webinars.
 So just because the conversion rate is lower, the raw number of conversions can still climb to live webinar levels.
 Bigger net, more keepers!